Performing Arts

 Alice Sanvito is a gifted massage therapist and healer.
 In my work as Artistic Director of Muny 1st Stage, and now as Education Director for Shakespeare Festival St. Louis, I have utilized her expert care when performers have reported muscular and movement related injuries.
 Examples include a serious lower back related strain and another was shoulder related.
 I sent both the actors to Alice.

 I once read an article about musculoskeletal pain among professional musicians.
 A survey of several thousand symphony musicians revealed that approximately 80% of them suffered from either chronic or intermittent pain directly related to their profession.
 The highest incidence was reported among the violinists.
+This was not surprising since they not only hold their instrument in a position that is challenging to the muscles, but they spend more time playing than any other instrument in an orchestra.
+Other instruments often get breaks or play only intermittently but in most orchestral pieces, the violins play most of the time.

 No doubt about it, the best job I’ve ever had has been working with Cirque du Soleil.
 Four times.